-A request to amend a Specific Plan for property located 4214 Central Pike, at the southeast corner of N. New Hope Road and Central Pike, zoned Specific Plan (SP) to permit 320 multi-family residential units (14.02).
+A request to amend a Specific Plan for property located at 4214 Central Pike, at the southwest corner of N. New Hope Road and Central Pike, zoned SP (14.02 acres), to permit 320 multi-family residential units, requested by Kimley-Horn, applicant; NHC/OP, LP, owner.

-Staff recommends deferral to the July 27, 2023, Planning Commission meeting.
+Staff Recommendation: Defer to the July 27, 2023, Planning Commission meeting.